 Safeco Homeowners Insurance FAQ

 The amount of home insurance you need depends on many factors.
-Some things you should consider include the cost of replacing or repairing your home in case of a disaster, the value of your belongings, and what your risk level is.
-For example, if you live on a coast that’s often affected by hurricanes or in an area prone to flooding, you may need more coverage.
+To estimate your homeowners insurance, you should consider the cost of replacing or repairing your home in case of a disaster, the value of your belongings and the risk level your property has.
+For example, if you live on a coast that’s often affected by hurricanes or in an area prone to flooding, you need additional coverage for these hazards.

 Safeco uses a wide network of partner underwriting companies.
 All of the companies are members of Liberty Mutual Group, Safeco’s parent company, and are under separate and distinct legal entities.

-If you ask yourself, “is Safeco home insurance good for me?” consider that its primary insurance includes coverage for rebuilding or repairing your home, personal belongings, and living expenses while your home is under repair.
-In addition, it includes liability coverage in the event that someone is injured in your home.
+If you ask yourself, “is Safeco home insurance good for me?” consider that its primary insurance includes coverage for rebuilding or repairing your home, personal belongings, and living expenses while your home is unlivable.
+Besides, it provides liability coverage if someone is injured in your home.
 They also offer add-on coverage for equipment breakdown, identity theft and valuable articles such as fine art, jewelry, antiques, and collectibles.